This castle enthrones the entrance to the Val Senales as well as the village of Juval which belongs to the municipality of Castelbello.

 “Myth of the mountain“, that’s how the museum in the castle, which by the way is integrated into the museum project of the “Messner Mountain Museums“, is called.
 The museum includes the largest tibetica collection worldwide, a mask collection of five different countries, as well as mountain photos exhibited at more floors.
 Moreover you can visit the expedition cellar of Messner as well as the “Cave of Enlightenment“ and the “House of Trolls and Gnomes”.

-> Palm Sunday to 30 June and 1 September to the first Sunday in November
+> from the fourth sunday of march to 30 June and first September to the first Sunday in November

 > daily from 10 am to 4 pm